RyanKnitter/Simply-Hangman-App-w-Kivy/README.md

 # Simply-Hangman-App-w-Kivy
-This simple hangman app was built in order to practice python coding and learn the Kivy Python library.
+This simple hangman app was built as a way to practice python coding and learn the Kivy Python library.